Diabetes affects millions of people in the UK, but most people don't fully understand how it works and what the risks are if you have it.

 High cholesterol and diabetes both raise your risk of heart attacks and strokes

-• Many people with diabetes will take statins to help reduce their cholesterol and their overall risk of having a heart attack or stroke.
+- Many people with diabetes will take statins to help lower their cholesterol and their overall risk of heart attacks and strokes.

-• Drugs used to treat diabetes, such as SGLT2 inhibitors (drugs ending in '-gliflozin'), have been shown to reduce deaths from diseases of the heart and blood vessels and circulation in clinical trials.
+- Drugs used to treat diabetes, such as SGLT2 inhibitors (drugs ending in '-gliflozin'), have been shown to reduce deaths from diseases of the heart and blood vessels in clinical trials.

 Webinar: diabetes, cholesterol and coronavirus